hoodiehq/hoodie/README.md

 When you feel like contributing, I highly recommend to install [PhantomJS](http://www.phantomjs.org/) for automated, headless testing.
 Run `$ cake autotest` to have test running in the background while hacking.

-When you're done with changes, make sure to run `$ r.js -o name=hoodie baseUrl=./compiled out=hoodie.min.js` to update the concatenated & minified js file for production use.
+When you're done with changes, make sure to run `$ cake build` to update the concatenated for testing.

 License & Copyright